 Another reason to pack light is that when you graduate, you will only be allowed three bags (one carry-on and two bags that can be checked).
 This is true, even if your technical school is going to be at Lackland.
 One of those bags will be your duffle bag full of uniforms.
 The other will be a garment bag to carry your dress uniforms, and the third bag will have the civilian clothes and personal affects you brought with you.

-- Alien card and/or naturalization certificates.
+- Immigration card and/or naturalization certificates.
 (If applicable).

 - Marriage license and any birth certificates for your dependents.
-These are required to start your housing allowance, family separation allowance, and to obtain/complete the necessary application for dependent ID cards, which are necessary for military medical benefits, and shopping privileges.
+These are required to start your housing and family separation allowances.
+You'll need them to obtain/complete the necessary application for dependent ID cards, which are necessary for military medical benefits, and shopping privileges.